What is the Master Gardener Program?

-Any resident of Maine interested in studying horticulture and volunteering in community gardening projects are encouraged apply to the Master Gardener Volunteer Program.
-Since we usually receive more applications than we can accommodate, applications are subject to screening for county residence and gardening and community service experience.
+Any resident of Maine interested in studying horticulture and volunteering in community gardening projects may apply to the Master Gardener Volunteer Program.
+Since we usually receive more applications than we can accommodate, applications are subject to screening for county residence, gardening and community service experience.

-If you are a person with a disability and will need an accommodation to participate in this program, please contact the Master Gardener Program Coordinator prior to the start of the training to assure the fullest possible attention to your needs.
-Receiving requests for accommodations at least 14 days before the program provides a reasonable amount of time to meet the request, however all requests will be considered.
+If you are a person with a disability and will need any accommodations to participate in this program, please call the County Extension Office listed at the end to discuss your needs.
+Please contact the Master Gardener Program Coordinator two weeks prior to the start of the training to assure fullest possible attention to your needs.

-- Any volunteer time accepted or approved by the local Master Gardener coordinator (UMaine Extension staff in charge of the local program) counts as volunteer hours.
+- Any volunteer time accepted or approved by the local MG coordinator (Extension staff in charge of the local program) counts as volunteer hours.
 UMaine Extension program coordinators may request some of the volunteer’s time be spent on a specific project or type of volunteer project.

 - Attendance at educational programs where Master Gardener Volunteers are receiving further training does not count as volunteer hours.

 - Travel time to and from a volunteer activity counts toward volunteer hours.

 - An example of time spent on activities which are typically NOT approved by the local Master Gardener coordinator includes setting up chairs at a local garden club meeting.
 However, if you were teaching a gardening seminar to the local garden club and are clearly doing such in your role as University of Maine Cooperative Extension Master Gardener then the time would be approved by the local Master Gardener coordinator.

 Any questions regarding what constitutes volunteer time should be directed to the local Master Gardener Program coordinator.